hdShang/arxiv-daily/docs/cs-AI/2025-08-12/papers/250809288v2-can-ai-keep-a-secret-contextual-integrity-verification-a-provable-se.md

 ---
 layout: default
-title: Can AI Keep a Secret?
-Contextual Integrity Verification: A Provable Security Architecture for LLMs
+title: "Can AI Keep a Secret?
+Contextual Integrity Verification: A Provable Security Architecture for LLMs"
 ---

 # Can AI Keep a Secret?
 Contextual Integrity Verification: A Provable Security Architecture for LLMs